apify/apify-docs/README.md

     GOOD:

-    > Learn how to make your actor available to the public or keep it private.
-Prepare your actor for Apify Store with a description and README file.
+    > Learn how to make your Actor available to the public or keep it private.
+Prepare your Actor for Apify Store with a description and README file.

     AVOID:

-    > Description of the processes regarding the optimizing and preparing for publishing of one's actor in Apify Store.
+    > Description of the processes regarding the optimizing and preparing for publishing of one's Actor in Apify Store.

 ### Screenshots